A Guide to Staircasing

 The valuation must be carried out by a Royal Institution of Chartered Surveyors (RICS) qualified surveyor.
 Once we have the valuation report we will provide you written confirmation of the premium to buy the additional shares, and confirm any further steps.

-When you confirm acceptance of the premium cost for the shares, we will instruct the First Choice Homes Oldham solicitor to contact your solicitor.
+When you confirm acceptance of the premium valuation for the further share, we will instruct the First Choice Homes Oldham solicitor to contact your solicitor.

 You should keep in regular contact with your legal representative to make sure that the sale progresses as smoothly as possible.

 Once the staircasing is completed and your solicitor has transferred all funds, your rent will be amended from the completion date.
-We will amend your direct debit payment if you pay your rent by direct debit.
+We will amend your direct debit payment if you use this method of payment for your rent.

 The final step is for your solicitor to inform the Land Registry of any changes to your ownership and that you now hold the freehold if applicable.